BNHM/AmphibianDiseasePortalNewInterface/README.md

 View running site at: https://amphibiandiseaseportalnewinterface.netlify.app

 A lightweight interface for visualizing amphibian disease, drawing on data that has been validated and loaded into GEOME.
-This interface is written in angularJS v1.7 and bootstrap v3.x and calls ElasticSearch at https://www.plantphenology.org/api/v1/query/ using the amphibiandisease index.
+This interface is written in angularJS v1.7 and bootstrap v3.x and calls services running under [biscicol-server](https://github.com/biocodellc/biscicol-server)

 # first time installation steps